 K-12 Mathematics Learning Standards and are available in algebra 1/integrated math 1 and geometry/integrated math 2.
 The EOCs are given to students in grades 7-12 who are taking those respective classes.

 Students in the classes of 2013 and 2014 must pass one math EOC to graduate.
-Students in the class of 2015 and beyond must pass two math EOCs to graduate.
+See the chart on the

 In spring 2013, all students taking biology will participate in an EOC as directed by the 2010